Jesstella/hgca_survey/README.md

 # hgca_survey
 Survey of Hipparcos Gaia Catalog of Accelerations to Assess Binarity.

+### Notes for SS20_cross_match_koa_megafile
+This code allows the user to cross-match a file with a Gaia RA and Dec to a file downloaded from KOA containing a list of files with observation times.
+- The epoch used to shift the RA and Dec from the Gaia frame to the Keck observations is created by adding the Gaia RA and Dec in quadrature.
+- KOA file lists could come with RA and Dec values listed as 'NaN'.
+The code will clean these out before running the comparsion, meaning obviously that these observations will not be included in the cross-match.

 ### Notes for SS20_simbad_object_types
 - User can designate list of HIP IDs as as list of number, code will format for SIMBAD.
 - The following strings were chosen as object types that represent binary systems in SIMBAD: